Wanna cut to the chase?

-This little tool is built from pharmaceutical grade materials, so you can sanitize it as often as you need to without fear that you’ll ruin the metals.
-There are no colors, chemicals, or plastics used to build it, only 100% professional stainless steel.
+This little tool is built from pharmaceutical-grade materials, so you can sanitize it as often as you need to without fear that you’ll ruin the metals.
+There are no colors, chemicals, or plastics in it, only 100% professional stainless steel.

 Not everyone likes this hair removal method.
 Springs like these are a newer concept in the beauty world, but they do have a certain appeal.
-A lot of people find that they don’t hurt as much, and once you learn how to use it well you can easily get rid of hairs quickly.
-One of the downsides is that you can’t use it for your eyebrows, or else it might replace tweezers entirely.
-But, for unwanted facial hair or unsightly peach fuzz, it does the trick.
+A lot of people find that they don’t hurt as much, and once you learn how to use them well, you can easily get rid of hairs quickly.
+One of the downsides is that you can’t use them for your eyebrows, or else they might replace tweezers entirely.
+But, for unwanted facial hair or unsightly peach fuzz, they do the trick.

 - Made from 100% stainless steel